selimslab/selimslab.github.io/_posts/notes/phil/2020-5-30-parenting.md

 wait a bit before buying something, because they don't really want most things. having a 1 month rule is useful.

+Remember a child is very vulnerable

+Let a child be angry.
+Be patient

+Make sure they are not too compliant

 a way to teach responsibility is to take them seriously and treat them with respect. it makes them feel like grown-ups and they love it

 let a child  be angry, do not yell, remember that they are children and you are the adult